Driving in Florida

 Seat Belts and Young Children

-Both the driver and other front seat passengers must wear a seat belt and all passengers under the age of 18 must be restrained either by a seat belt or a suitable child restraint system.
+Both the driver and other front-seat passengers must wear seat belts, and all passengers under the age of 18 must be restrained either by a seat belt or a suitable child restraint system.

-If you are renting a car and have small children then make sure you either bring the appropriate seat with you or ask the rental company to include it in your rental.
+If you are renting a car with small children, then make sure you either bring the appropriate seat with you or ask the rental company to include it.

-You also need to be especially careful during the hot summer months and not be tempted to leave young children in a car whilst you go off and run an errand or do some shopping.
+You also need to be especially careful during the hot summer months and not be tempted to leave young children in a car while you run an errand or do some shopping.

-Between 30 and 50 children die each year in the USA as a result of being left in a car for a period of time.
+Between 30 and 50 children die each year in the USA as a result of being left in a car for some time.
 Florida is one of only 19 states that have passed laws on this issue.

-In Florida the law states that a child younger than 6 years cannot be left in an unattended vehicle for more than 15 minutes.
+In Florida, the law states that a child younger than six cannot be left in an unattended vehicle for more than 15 minutes.

 Intersections (Junctions)

-Perhaps surprisingly, there are also around 75 roundabouts in Florida including several in Kissimmee.
-One is next to the Monument of States and the other at the exit to the Lake Buena Vista shopping centre.
+Perhaps surprisingly, there are also around 75 roundabouts in Florida, including several in Kissimmee.
+One is next to the Monument of States, and the other is at the exit to the Lake Buena Vista shopping centre.

-If you do come across a roundabout, approach it with extreme caution as many drivers do not understand how to negotiate a roundabout and they have been the scene of numerous accidents.
-Some local TV stations even show daily public service broadcasts on how to negotiate a roundabout.
+If you do come across a roundabout, approach it with extreme caution.
+Many drivers do not understand how to negotiate a roundabout and have been at the scene of numerous accidents.
+Some local TV stations even broadcast daily public service on negotiating a roundabout.

 Move Over Law

-If a police car, emergency vehicle or tow truck is parked with its lights flashing then all drivers must move out of the lane closest to the vehicle to give the vehicle a wide berth if there are two or more lanes in the direction you are travelling.
-If this is not possible then the driver must slow down to at least 20 mph below the posted speed limit.
+If a police car, emergency vehicle, or tow truck is parked with its lights flashing, all drivers must move out of the lane closest to the vehicle to give the vehicle a wide berth if there are two or more lanes in the direction you are travelling.
+If this is not possible, the driver must slow down to at least 20 mph below the posted speed limit.

-From July 1, 2014 the law was changed to also include utility service and sanitation vehicles.
-Basically any kind of public service vehicle.
+The law was changed on July 1, 2014, and now includes utility service and sanitation vehicles—basically, any public service vehicle.

 Violators may be issued with a citation and a fine of around $120.